News on field service management and optimization

 📌 In summary:

 Break time is not a favor: it’s a right.
-If poorly implemented, it generates tension, frustration, and sometimes penalties.
+If poorly implemented, it creates tension, frustration, and sometimes penalties.

 Latest article